laitcl/indigo-assessment-lai/README.md

 ## Part 3: Querying for information

-I will include a standalone .sql file in the src/ directory to show this query, alongside comments if neccesary.
+I will include a standalone .sql file in the src/ directory to show this query.

+The method that I have chosen to use is to use subqueries to isolate the average CFU counts in the correct month and employee team, and then use a final query to count the number of rows that result from these subqueries.

 ## Part 4: Validation Class